infinitered/gluegun/readme.md

 * [Solidarity](https://github.com/infinitered/solidarity) - audits your system dependencies so you can develop in peace
 * [AWS Amplify CLI](https://github.com/aws-amplify/amplify-cli) - A CLI toolchain for simplifying serverless web and mobile development
 * [Sara Vieira's Fiddly](https://github.com/SaraVieira/fiddly) - Create beautiful and simple HTML pages from your Readme.md files - [https://fiddly.netlify.com](https://fiddly.netlify.com)
+* [Graph CLI](https://github.com/graphprotocol/graph-cli) - CLI for building and managing subgraphs that index data from Ethereum and IPFS - [https://the graph.com/explorer](https://the graph.com/explorer)

 # What's under the hood?